signag/raspi-cam-srv/docs/features.md

 - Endpoint for [streaming](./CamWebcam.md) (MJPEG) the active camera.
 - Endpoint for [streaming](./CamWebcam.md) the second camera.
 - Endpoints for photo snapshots of active and second camera with low resolution.
-- **NEW**: Endpoints for photo snapshots of active and second camera with high resolution.
+- Endpoints for photo snapshots of active and second camera with high resolution.
 - Option for activating / deactivating authentication for streaming and snapshots.

 ### Multi-Camera Features